-On 29 March 1848, Friedrich Wilhelm IV formed a new cabinet with two liberales from the Rhineland, Ludolf Camphausen and David Hansemann.
+Thereafter, on 29 March 1848, Friedrich Wilhelm IV formed a new cabinet with two liberals from the Rhineland, Ludolf Camphausen and David Hansemann.
 That was extraordinary, a commoner from the Rhine Province at the top of the Prussian cabinet!
 Nonetheless, the Prussian crown also benefited, as the two gentlemen were wealthy entrepreneurs.

 In our region there were democratic clubs too.
 At Bonn University, professor Gottfried Kinkel from Oberkassel and his student Carl Schurz from Liblar had become friends, they founded the “Bonner Zeitung” and advocated democratic reforms.

 In March 1848, the revolution had won.
 A prototype parliament called for free elections for a National Assembly for all of Germany.
 On March 18, 1848, the National Assembly opened its first session in St. Paul’s Church, Frankfurt.
 It was a big, day, all around the church people waved black-red-golden flags and cheered for the parliamentarians.
 Among them were Jakob Grimm and Ernst Moritz Arndt.